Table of contents

 Maintaining Results After Treatment

 Retainers preserve treatment results by holding teeth in new positions while surrounding bone solidifies, preventing relapse to original positions.
 Follow-ups monitor retention phase ensuring teeth remain stable, checking retainer fit and condition, and addressing any shifting concerns promptly.
 Tips preventing teeth shifting include wearing retainers exactly as prescribed, maintaining excellent oral hygiene, avoiding habits that pressure teeth (tongue thrusting, grinding), and attending all scheduled retention appointments ensuring long-term success.
+Initial adjustments can cause soreness, but managing discomfort effectively ensures your alignment journey remains as comfortable as possible.

 Choosing the Right Option for You